Question: “Now, I read your plans. However, help me. I still do not understand what you mean by marketing. Can you be more clear?

 Answer: It is a small company and plans to remain so.
 MANA prides itself on providing personal service.
 Its staff will not treat every book and its author in the same manner.
 Some authors want to have weekly conversation and updates.
 Others want to give us a list of folks to contact and expect us to do so.
 Some authors want us to try to set up interviews and booksignings.
 And the needs continue to vary.
 There is no way that the different needs of our authors could be met if we had a large clientele.
 So MANA limits its clientele.
 There are just so many it will take during a given period of time.

 Furthermore, MANA is selective regarding the books it represents.
-Thus, that is why there is a review fee to compensate staff that review the work before committing the company’s resources to representing it.
-And, this fee is applied to the cost of a MANA plan if the author’s work is accepted.
+Thus, every submitted manuscript goes before the MANA Review Board.
 Since MANA is a subsidiary of an established, independent publishing company, Robbie Dean Press, quantity is not an issue; the quality of personalized service to self-publishers and independent companies is its goal.
 And, of course, with very work being reviewed insures that MANA self-publishes quality works that it is honored to represent and market.

 Question: “Well, what you offer sounds good for authors, but what about small companies and, especially, non-profits?”